kiratalreja3/Computer-Vision-Projects/README.md

 # C-Lab1
 This project explores the basics of image processing.
 Some of the tasks performed are
+- RGB Channel Split : Spilitting the image into its Red, Green & Blue components and observing the light intensity difference for each of them.
 - Histogram Equalisation : Histogram equalization is a method to process images in order to adjust the contrast of an image by modifying the intensity distribution of the histogram.
 The objective of this technique is to give a linear trend to the cumulative probability function associated to the image.
 -